-We can provide you with valuable advice regarding your rights and options during your divorce consultation at our Denver office.
+We can provide you with valuable advice regarding your rights and options during your consultation at our office.
 We invite your calls and emails whenever you are ready for answers about your family legal matters in Denver, CO.
-In the meantime, please explore the following for additional information regarding our family law practice.
+In the meantime, please explore the following for additional information regarding our family law attorneys and practice areas.

 When parents are not able to agree on one or more issues of a child custody case, the family court will take a more central role in the case by: